ananthvk/workout-tracker/project/Specification.md

 - Google Analytics

 ## Task list
+- [x] Create a skeleton hello world project and check its working
 - [ ] Create the database models
 - [ ] Create various workout trackers(Reps and weights) using DB tools.
 - [ ] Create the add workout info page (tracking page), should work with a default user